PhilipPartsch/test_vale/docs/index.rst

 Find typos
 ----------

-Vale shall give me hint that, there are typos in my texxt.
+Vale shall give me a hint that, there are typos in my texxt.

 Find typos in notes
 -------------------

 .. note::

-   Vale shall give me hint that, there are typos in my texxt.
+   Vale shall give me a hint that, there are typos in my noote.

 End of Tests
 ============